 Skip to main content

-This link does not need to be visible to users who don't need to use it, so use CSS to hide the link and only display when in focus.
+This link does not need to be visible to users who don't need to use it, so use CSS to hide the link and only display it when in focus.

 Below you'll find a screenshot of a page from a sample blog site.
 If you visit the actual site, and immediately hit "tab", you'll see this option appear at the top of the page.